Xhydracore/Coffee-Cozy/README.md

 <br>

 ## Description
 **Coffee Cozy** is an ~~imaginary~~ awesome coffee shop that needs a landing page to boost their conversions & grow their customer.
-The landing page of **COVA** is built with HTML5, CSS3, and JavaScript using modern build tools.
+The landing page of **Coffee Cozy** is built with HTML5, CSS3, and JavaScript using modern build tools.
 <details>
   <summary>View Page</summary>
   <br>